CSU-WPT/linux-git-workshop/src/ch1.2-linux-terminal.md

 ## File Manipulation

 #### Moving Files:
-- To move a file into a directory:
+- To move a file into an existing directory:
     ```bash
     mv combined.txt dir1
     ```
+- You cannot move files into a directory that does not exist yet!
+You must first use `mkdir` to create the directory for which you'd like to move your file to
-- To move it back to the current directory:
+- To move the file back to the current directory:
+    ```bash
+    mv dir1/combined.txt .
+    ```
+- We can use the `*` character to move eveything from one directory to another:
     ```bash
     mv dir1/* .
     ```